jonnonz1/nz-statute-book/acts/public/2020/education-and-training-act-2020.md

   - **specified period** means any period specified in a notice under clause 8 or 9
   - **statutory allowance** means an allowance established by regulations made under section 645
   - **student loan** has the same meaning as in section 4(1) of the Student Loan Scheme Act 2011
-  - **student loan information** means information held by the Ministry for the purposes of the administration of the student loan scheme under the Student Loan Scheme Act 2011
+  - **student loan information** means information held by MSD for the purposes of the administration of the student loan scheme under the Student Loan Scheme Act 2011
   - **student loan scheme** has the same meaning as in section 4(1) of the Student Loan Scheme Act 2011
   - **tax file number** has the same meaning as in section YA 1 of the Income Tax Act 2007.